Kardbord/Kard-bot/README.md

 - [x] Daily compliments DM'd to users who opt in
 - [x] Creepy DMs sent to users who opt in
 - [x] Provide "odds" that a user specified event will occur
+- [x] Build memes from provided templates and user provided text
 - [ ] Inform users when Kard-bot is updated
 - [ ] Mock certain questions or phrases
 - [ ] "Quack" any time a user types an expletive